 For the above conditions, you must visit a renowned Ayurvedic doctor who is an expert in this field and gives Ayurvedic medicines for sperm count issues.
 Allopathic treatment is also available for low sperm count.
 Still, it is not effective in the long term as it only helps alleviate the symptoms.

 Some allopathic medicines may also lead to other side effects related to male infertility.
 From time immemorial, ayurvedic therapy has effectively treated male infertility conditions such as low sperm count, reduced sex drive, premature ejaculation, and erectile dysfunction.
 Dr. Manu Rajput and Dr. Kanu Rajput are the top doctors for low sperm count in the Delhi-NCR region and India.
-They are extensively experienced in treating the low sperm count condition through ayurvedic therapy and comprehensive counselling sessions to give you the best treatment.
-It is advisable to seek a prior appointment to avoid any inconvenience, as Dr. Manu Rajput and Dr. Kanu Rajput provides consultation to many patients daily.
+They are extensively experienced in treating the low sperm count condition through ayurvedic therapy and comprehensive counseling sessions to give you the best treatment.
+It is advisable to seek a prior appointment to avoid inconvenience, as Dr. Manu Rajput and Dr. Kanu Rajput consult many patients daily.

 WHAT ARE THE DOS & DON’TS FOR LOW SPERM COUNT?

 • Do incorporate healthy food into the diet.